FAQ

 Can you stay with me?

-If you are located on this map, we can stay in-home with you.
-If you live outside of that area, travel fees apply.
-We have three ways to support you: staying with you until your baby falls asleep, until midnight or all night long.
+If you live in Kitchener, Waterloo, Cambridge, Brantford, Ayr and area we can stay in-home with you.
+We have three ways to support you with in-home sleep training: staying with you until your baby falls asleep, until midnight or all night long.
 This is a great option for parents who could benefit from extra support.
+Virtual support also available.

 What are your qualifications?

 Better Bedtime Founder, Bridget Jensen, is a graduate of Wilfrid Laurier University and Conestoga College.
-She has successfully completed several certifications/courses including Sleep Consulting Certification in Sarasota, Florida with a world-renowned sleep specialist, Infant Mental Health Course at SickKids Hospital, and Integrative Adult Sleep Certification.
-She has worked directly with families for over five years both in-person and remotely.
-She has stayed to support many families overnight.
-Bridget partners with local practitioners to support her clients beyond sleep, for challenges related to breastfeeding, counseling, and overall health.
+Bridget is the Canadian Director of the Association of Professional Sleep Consultants.
+She has successfully completed several certifications including Sleep for Health & Wellness and Interventions for Sleep Issues & Disorders at McMaster University, Sleep Consulting Certification in Sarasota, Florida with a world-renowned sleep specialist, Infant Mental Health Course at SickKids Hospital, and Integrative Adult Sleep Certification.
+She has worked directly with families for over 11 years both in-person and virtually.
+Bridget stays in-home to support families through sleep training.
+Bridget partners with local practitioners to support her clients beyond sleep, for challenges related to breastfeeding, nutrition, counselling, and overall health.
 Bridget is a sleep advocate in organizations that are looking to make it an addition to their professional development.

-Heidi Elliott, Jessica Wojtkowiak, Nicole Mitten, Carrie Prowse and Joanna Guistini each bring unique expertise to the Better Bedtime team.
+Bridget Jensen, Heidi Elliott, Nicole Mitten and Alexia Giroux each bring unique expertise to the Better Bedtime team.
+You can read bio’s for the whole team here.
 They each have a passion for sleep education and helping families with their little one’s sleep.

 IMI_SLEEPLOGO-NEW3175x175 Unknown